Shelby Kimmel

 Transforming Traditions

 How do traditions transform when they expand beyond the time and place of their origin?
-In considering this question, we will interrogate the value of authenticity and preservation, and we will examine the impacts of bringing new perspectives to existing practices.
-Course material (readings, videos, and recordings) will focus on artistic practices that originated in Korea, and in particular, we will study and learn to play a percussion genre, samulnori.
-However, students will also draw on their own traditions, interests, and experiences for discussions and assignments.
-No prior musical experience is needed; a willingness to bang vigorously on drums in a group is helpful.
+In considering this question we will interrogate the value of authenticity, consider concerns of appropriation, and examine the impacts of new perspectives on existing practices.
+Course material (readings, videos, and recordings) will focus on the Korean percussion genres pungmul and samulnori.
+However, students will draw on their own traditions, interests, and experiences for discussions and assignments.
+Weekly in-class drumming practices will culminate in a performance at the end of the semester.
+No prior musical experience is needed but must have a willingness to bang vigorously on a drum in a group.

 Terms Taught